MP Estate Planning UK

 Joint tenants vs tenants in common — what changes who inherits

-When you own as joint tenants, the law usually moves the whole property straight to the surviving owner by survivorship.
-That happens outside the will.
+When you own as joint tenants, the right of survivorship applies automatically.
+On the death of one owner, the whole property passes straight to the surviving owner by operation of law.
+This happens outside the will — whatever your will says is irrelevant for jointly owned property held this way.

-By contrast, holding as tenants in common lets each owner keep a distinct share.
-Your share can pass under your will or into a trust.
+By contrast, holding as tenants in common means each owner holds a distinct, defined share (typically 50/50, but it can be any split).
+Your share forms part of your estate and can pass under your will or into a trust.
+This is the foundation of almost all blended-family property planning.

 How survivorship can override a will